Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Learning Macros with Focused Effects

 \section{Learning Macros with Focused Effects}

-We search for macro-actions using best-first search with a simulation budget of $B_M$ state transitions.
-We start the search at a randomly generated state, and the search heuristic is macro-action effect size (the number of variables modified by the macro-action)---or infinity if the macro-action modifies zero variables---plus the number of primitive actions in the macro.
+We search for macro-actions using best-first search (BFS) with a simulation budget of $B_M$ state transitions.
+We start the search at a randomly generated state, and the search heuristic is macro-action effect size---or infinity if the macro-action modifies zero variables---plus the number of primitive actions in the macro.
+Technically, we would need to evaluate each macro from every valid state to determine its effect size, which is clearly infeasible.
+In practice, we simply measure each macro's effect size once and assume it doesn't change (although we could easily relax this assumption by running the macro from multiple states).

 We save the $N_M$ macro-actions with the lowest effect size, and ignore duplicate macro-actions that have the same net effect.
-To encourage diversity in the macros, we repeat the search $R_M$ times, each time generating a new random starting state in which none of the existing saved macro-actions are valid, or until we fail to find such a starting state.
-This ensures that even if macros have constraining preconditions, we will still find macros that apply in most situations.
-(See Algorithm \ref{alg:algorithm} for pseudocode.)
+To encourage diversity of macros, we can optionally repeat the search $R_M$ times, each time generating a new random starting state in which none of the existing saved macro-actions are valid, or until we fail to find such a starting state.\footnote{ Finding such a state may be as hard as planning, unless the simulator can be reset to generate new starting states; however, in practice, a random walk is often sufficient (see appendix, Note \appref{note:finding-macro-start-states}{B.2.1}). } This ensures that we still find macros that apply in most situations, even if there are constraining preconditions.

+The pseudocode for this procedure is in Algorithm \ref{alg:algorithm}.
+We use $m_i$ to denote the macro whose action sequence generated state $s_i$.
+Consider an example with two primitive actions $a_1$ and $a_2$, where BFS starts at state $s_0$.
+Expanding $s_0$, the action $a_1$ generates $s_1$, and $a_2$ generates $s_2$.
+Expanding $s_1$, $a_1$ generates $s_3$, and $a_2$ generates $s_4$.
+Thus macro $m_4$, corresponding to state $s_4$, would be the action-sequence $[a_1, a_2]$, and we would evaluate its net effect by comparing $s_4$ with $s_0$.